Our Business

 Our supply chain includes the procurement of raw materials and finished foodstuffs from approximately 26 different countries.

-Due Diligence to counter Slavery and Human Trafficking
+Due Diligence to Counter Slavery and Human Trafficking

-Risk assessment and management
+Risk Assessment and Management

+Colleagues trained in risk identification will undertake and review assessments.
 Risks are categorised as High Risk or Low Risk.

 - Completion of the Risk Assessment process